Tengku Zatashah: Philanthropy

 Upon her return to Malaysia in 2010, Zatashah joined Alliance Française Kuala Lumpur as vice-president, and was later elected as president.
 As president, she helmed the development of strategic expansion of satellite classes, and increased awareness of its cultural activity.
 She was nominated to represent Asia and Malaysia at the Foundation Alliance Francaise Convention 2013 in Paris.
 As president, she organised a French cultural festival, Le French Festival in April 2019, featuring the largest French Film Festival in Malaysia, live theatre and dance performances, among others.

 Zatashah is the royal patron of Make-A-Wish-Malaysia since 2015.

 She is also a volunteer at Kechara Soup Kitchen, a non-profit organisation that focused on feeding the homeless since 2015.

 In 2016, through Make-A-Wish Malaysia, she launched the #ZeroFoodWestage campaign, encouraging major hotels in Klang Valley to direct their excess food to Kechara Soup Kitchen.
 The campaign was launched after she learnt that Ramadan buffet waste at least 270,000 tonnes of food.

 She also kicked-off a social media campaign, #SayNo2Plastic in 2016, encouraging Malaysian to avoid using single-used plastic, and it became one of the biggest anti single-used plastic movement in the country.
 She posted pictures of her and the members of the royal family carrying their Tiffin carrier while going to bazaar Ramadan in her instagram account.
 She also showed how she gave up plastic straws and swapped them for metal straws.
 Zatashah carried her own collapsible coffee cup and tumbler around in effort to not use plastic water bottles.
 As a result of her eco-friendly ways, she is known as "the girl with the tiffin" among the vendor owners.
 She received an award for her campaign at International Dive and Maritime Expo Adex Singapore in April 2019.
 She is also named as Adex Ocean Ambassador.

 On 8 October 2018, she collaborated with CH Carolina Herrera in a campaign, "Shop with a cause".
 She invited several guests to the shop, where ten percent proceeds from every purchase in-store will go to Make-A-Wish Malaysia.

 Zatashah hosted a beach clean-up in Pulau Redang, where volunteers managed to collect 4,655 plastic water bottles in two hours in May 2019.
 In July 2019, she hosted a beach clean-up programme at Pantai Morib Baru.
 She and a group of 500 volunteers end up collecting about 780kg of trash, nearly half of them are from plastic waste.

-Interest

-Zatashah is an advocate for healthy lifestyle.
-She exercised regularly, doing kickboxing, BodyAttack, cardio workout, and high-intensity interval training (HIIT).
-She also attended dance classes, her favourite being SH'Bam, a cardio dance workout.
-In an interview, she stated, "as you get older you realise that being healthy is so important because when you are fit, you get to do more things."

-Zatashah is a fan of classical music.
-She launched the Selangor Symphony Orchestra with Eugene Pook, a maestro, in 2015 and became its royal patron.